Dereck Rodríguez: Major leagues

-Detroit Tigers
+Detroit Tigers (2020)

 On August 31, 2020, the Detroit Tigers claimed Rodríguez off waivers from the San Francisco Giants.
-On October 27, 2020, Rodríguez was outrighted off of the 40-man roster, without having made an appearance for Detroit.
-He became a free agent on November 2, 2020.
+On October 27, Rodríguez was outrighted off of the 40-man roster, without having made an appearance for Detroit.
+He became a free agent on November 2.

-Colorado Rockies
+Colorado Rockies (2021)

-On November 9, 2020, Rodriguez signed a minor league contract with the Colorado Rockies organization that included an invitation to spring training.
+On November 9, 2020, Rodríguez signed a minor league contract with the Colorado Rockies organization that included an invitation to spring training.

-Rodriguez spent the 2021 season with the Triple-A Albuquerque Isotopes, making 22 appearances, going 4–6 with a 6.72 ERA and 87 strikeouts.
-He became a free agent following the season.
+Rodríguez spent the 2021 season with the Triple-A Albuquerque Isotopes, making 22 appearances, going 4–6 with a 6.72 ERA and 87 strikeouts.
+He became a free agent following the season on November 7, 2021.

-Minnesota Twins (second stint)
+Minnesota Twins (2022–2023)

-On January 12, 2022, Rodriguez signed a minor league contract with the Minnesota Twins.
+On January 12, 2022, Rodríguez signed a minor league contract with the Minnesota Twins.
 The Twins promoted him to the major leagues on April 13.
 In his only appearance, Rodríguez allowed three runs on four hits and three walks while striking out two against the Los Angeles Dodgers.
 He was designated for assignment on April 15 after Kyle Garlick was added to the roster.
 He was sent outright to the Triple-A St. Paul Saints the next day.

-He elected free agency on October 6, 2022.
+On September 17, Rodríguez was selected back to the major league roster after Trevor Megill was placed on the COVID-19 injured list.
+He tossed 3 2/3 innings against the Cleveland Guardians, allowing two unearned runs on three hits with two strikeouts in the 6–7 loss.
+The next day, he was designated for assignment following the promotion of Ronny Henríquez.
+On September 20, Rodríguez cleared waivers and was sent outright to Triple–A St. Paul.
+He elected free agency on October 6.

 On January 20, 2023, Rodríguez re-signed with the Twins organization on a minor league contract.
+He began the year with Triple-A St. Paul, recording a 4.66 ERA with 20 strikeouts in 19.1 innings pitched across 7 games (2 starts).
+On May 5, Rodríguez had his contract selected to the active roster.
+In his only appearances for Minnesota, Rodríguez pitched two-thirds of an inning and allowed one run on one hit and one walk with no strikeouts.